 How Long Does It Take to Recover?

-After placing this device, the patient may experience bleeding from vagina and pain for a few days.
-Body takes some time to get used to the IUD.
+After placing this device, the patient may experience bleeding from the vagina and pain for a few days.
+The body takes some time to get used to the IUD.
 Your doctor will advise when you can go back to your normal routine and work after the procedure.